 Viewer Count

 The number of viewers watching a live stream at a given time.
-Can be concurrent (real-time) or total (over the duration).
+It can be concurrent (real-time) or total (over the duration).

 Voice Over (VO)

-A narration or commentary added during a stream, usually off-camera.
-Used in webinars, tutorials, and storytelling content.
+Narration or commentary is added during a stream, usually off-camera, and is used in webinars, tutorials, and storytelling content.

 Video Preview

-A display of what’s about to go live, used in dual-screen production modes to prepare scenes before pushing them live.
+A display of what’s about to go live is used in dual-screen production modes to prepare scenes before pushing them live.

 Video Player

-The software interface embedded on websites or apps that viewers use to watch a stream.
+The software interface is embedded in websites or apps, and viewers watch a stream.
 Examples include HTML5 players and platform-specific players (YouTube, Vimeo).

 Video Looping

-A technique where a video file or animation is played on repeat.
-Commonly used for waiting screens or ambient backgrounds.
+A technique in which a video file or animation is played on repeat is commonly used for waiting screens or ambient backgrounds.

 Video Frame Rate

-The number of video frames transmitted per second—commonly 30fps or 60fps.
+The number of video frames transmitted per second is commonly 30fps or 60fps.
 Higher frame rates provide smoother motion, especially for sports or gaming streams.

 Viewer Engagement

-The total interaction a stream receives—likes, comments, reactions, shares, poll responses, and donations.
+The total interaction a stream receives is likes, comments, reactions, shares, poll responses, and donations.

 Video Format